SoldierCorp/webpack-starter-pug-sass-es6-jquery/README.md

 ## Contributions

-You can contribute directly to this repository or create a fork and peform your own modifications, feel free to use it in the way you want!
+You can contribute directly to this repository or create a fork and peform your own modifications.

+## Terms of use

+Feel free to use it in the way you want just be sure to add a link/mention to original repository or the author, me :)

 ## Donations